helsingborg-stad/dev-guide/README.md

 - GCC and Make (check versions using gcc -v,g++ -v, and make -v)

-### Local development for documentation.
+### Local development for documentation
 Run the development command in the terminal.
 ```
 bundle exec jekyll serve --config _config-dev.yml
 ```
-Visit http://127.0.0.1:4000/dev-guide/ to se your changes.
+Visit http://127.0.0.1:4000/dev-guide/ to see your changes.

 ## Deploy

 Deploy will trigger automatically with Github Actions when merging your PR into master branch.
+The action will build the page and push the chnges into th gh-pages branch that is the source of https://helsingborg-stad.github.io/dev-guide/

 ## Just the docs Theme documentation